OnlyHereToCode/KAMI/README.md

+#### This is now a continuation of zeroeightysix's KAMI.
+Please make an issue there if it does not happen here, and vice versa.
+Note the zeroeightysix's may not recieve frequent updates anymore.

 # KAMI

 ##### please note the current build status is based on the master branch, which won't be updated as often.
 I will replace this with my own or with a manual build status as soon as I can (05/10/19).